tarwn/lessthandot-hugo/blogs/content/posts/2016-12-28-transactional-replication-from-availability-groups-to-azure-sql-database-part-3-the-publisher.md

 Agent Security – click Security Settings to choose what account the snapshot and log reader agents will run under.
 Click OK.
 Click Next.

 (I could write an entire blog post about this, but that is better left to people more well-versed in replication than myself.
-I know that I don&#8217;t want to use the SQL Server Agent service account &#8211; I want to create an AD account that has been granted the permissions needed as described in  <a href="https://msdn.microsoft.com/en-us/library/ms151227.aspx" target="_blank">Replication Agent Security Model</a>.)
+I know that I don't want to use the SQL Server Agent service account &#8211; I want to create an AD account that has been granted the permissions needed as described in  <a href="https://msdn.microsoft.com/en-us/library/ms151227.aspx" target="_blank">Replication Agent Security Model</a>.)

 [<img class="aligncenter size-full wp-image-4932" src="/wp-content/uploads/2016/12/publisher-8.png" alt="publisher 8" width="553" height="474" srcset="/wp-content/uploads/2016/12/publisher-8.png 553w, /wp-content/uploads/2016/12/publisher-8-300x257.png 300w" sizes="(max-width: 553px) 100vw, 553px" />][8]